1Hyena/ericherstu/web/content.md

 in order to gain a competitive advantage in front of his fellow man he must discard the mainstream beliefs and hold a mindset that the majority of "well educated" people are wrong about virtually everything.

+Being experienced in so many different arts and sciences Erich considers himself more of a multidisciplinary problem solver than a mere software engineer.
+While programming has indeed been his primary task he has also been in the role of a game designer, software architect, software tester, computer hacker, conscript, truck driver, warehouse manager, investor, day trader, BitCoin miner, artist, creative director, composer, lyricist, drummer, shaman, nutritional advisor, fitness coach, holistic doctor, parasitologist, alchemist, evangelist, exorcist and a plaintiff, to name a few.

 ## Academic Degrees ############################################################